Chemiculs/qengine/README.md

+# WARNING: THIS REPOSITORY IS UNDER MAINTINENCE FOR THE NEXT 12 - 24 HOURS AND PULLING BEFORE THE UPDATE IS COMPLETE MAY RESULT IN AN INOPERABLE DOWNLOAD.

+## Thank you for your patience!

 #                                          		qengine

 qengine is a highly configurable, compiler-independent, fully inlined binary obfuscation toolkit designed for C++ Standard 17 (or higher) Windows applications.
 It offers ease of use while making your code extremely difficult to understand, especially for classic disassemblers like IDA.